Zachve4037/OCR_App/README.md

 I suggest using paddle ocr or tesseract since they are the fastest ones.

 # Installation
-I have added the executable file to the repository.
-I suggest using it only if you are not able to pull the repository and run the project by your self.
-The exe takes time to start (roughly 30 seconds), because of large libraries and models of OCR systems, but it will run (maybe).
-The python was not developed for exe usage so I am not sure if it will work.
-So if you can, pull the repository and download the necessary dependencies.
+I tried to make executable file, I made it but it is too big to upload it here.
+So your only option is to pull the repository, download the necessary libraries and dependencies and then run the app.
+If you need help with that, please contact me :D.